 This work is licensed under a Creative Commons Attribution 3.0 License.

 Engebretson, K. (2012).
 Foundational Issues in Educating Young People for Understanding and Appreciation of the Religions in Their Communities.
-Catholic Education: A Journal of Inquiry and Practice, 16 (1).
+Journal of Catholic Education, 16 (1).
 Retrieved from http://digitalcommons.lmu.edu/ce/vol16/iss1/4